-Today, there is a lot of hype surrounding the wearables market around the world.
+Today, there is a lot of hype surrounding the explosive wearables market.
 The Consumer Electronics Show in Las Vegas dedicates an entire floor to the movement.
-Forbes predicts it will be a $34B market by 2020!
-Read more “Wearable Electronics – Finding the Right Manufacturer”
+The market is predicted to reach $48B by 2024 (statista.com)!

 What Is a ‘Clean Room’?